-Tall and distinctive, pampas grass (Cortaderia selloana) makes a showy statement in the landscape in U.S. Department of Agriculture plant hardiness zones 8 through 10.
+Tall and distinctive, pampas grass (Cortaderia selloana) makes a showy statement in the landscape as a perennial in U.S. Department of Agriculture plant hardiness zones 7 through 10.
 Sometimes it's almost too showy — the non-native plant is categorized as invasive in many areas, including parts of California.
 To keep this large plant under control, cut back pampas grass all the way to the ground at least once a year.

 Video of the Day

 Cut back pampas grass in late winter, when the plant is dormant and before new growth appears in early spring.

 When to Cut Back Pampas Grass